CZ-NIC/yangson/docs/parser.rst

    text to be parsed.

    Concrete parsers should be implemented as a subclass of :class:`Parser`.
-By convention, such a parser should define the :meth:`parse` method.
+By convention, such a parser class should define the :meth:`parse` method.

    .. doctest::